Personal work notes, resources, tutorials and stuff!

 - Scribus - to make PDFs

 - OBS - to record timelapse videos and do livestream

 - Kdenlive - to edit and reencode videos

-- Visual Studio Code - to build my website and VN
+- VS Code - to program my website and VNs

-- XPad - desktop sticky notes (I don't use them a lot, I dump more things on Joplin)
+- XPad - desktop sticky notes (I don't use it a lot anymore)